Tortuguero National Park (North Caribbean Coast)

-This is like the little Amazon of Costa Rica and not like what you probably have in mind when you think of any Caribbean destination.
-Tortuguero is for nature appreciation (from open skiff boats in small canals and creeks).
-It is also real good for fishing.
-It is particularly so for Tarpon, Snook, Jack Crevalle, Red Snapper, Macko among other species.
-Though the fishing is strictly catch and release, the water literally explodes with the bite of a tarpon.
-At Tachiz Travel, we have known the best fishing captains in this area such as our friend Captain Eddie Brown whom we visit regularly since the mid-eighties.
-Eddie not only holds a world record but is very fun and passionate about fishing.
-You can´t swim neither in the canals nor in the ocean for there are sweet and salt water sharks, alligators and crocodiles amongst many other abundant and wonderful species.
+This is like the little Amazon of Costa Rica and probably what you probably have in mind when you think of the Caribbean.
+Tortuguero is for nature appreciation (natural history and wildlife).
+You mainly explore it from guided open small skiff boats especially at its smallest canals and creeks but also from roofed small boats.
+You can´t swim neither in the canals nor in the ocean for there are fresh and salt water sharks, alligators and crocodiles amongst many other abundant and wonderful species.
 Lodges have beautiful pools on the jungle nowadays.

-A natural and manmade system of canals and navigable lagoons of truly great scenic beauty cross the park from southeast to northwest forming the habitat for seven species of river turtles, manatee or sea cow, reptiles, mammals such as howler and spider monkeys and crustaceans plus some 30 freshwater species of fish.
-There are 300 different species of birds, eleven habitats have been identified in the park with the crab wood, banak, Santa Maria, bully tree and dove wood among the many types of trees.
-Important: from July to September, at Tachiz Travel Costa Rica, you can enjoy the opportunity to witness the arrivals of the green sea turtle.
+A natural and manmade system of canals and navigable lagoons of great scenic beauty cross the park from southeast to northwest thus forming the habitat for seven species of river turtles, manatees, reptiles, mammals such as howler and spider monkeys and crustaceans plus some 30 freshwater species of fish.
+There are 300 different species of birds.
+Eleven habitats have been identified in the park with the crab wood, banak, Santa Maria, bully tree and dove wood among the many trees.
+Important: from July to September, you can normally enjoy the opportunity to witness the arrivals of the green sea turtle.